A social cultural program linking American & Dutch students

 Trash serves as the theme for a cross-cultural Sister City virtual exchange between schools in Baltimore (USA) and Rotterdam (the Netherlands).
 Students research trash topics and recycling strategies and make presentations to share with their counterparts overseas.
 They are inspired to reduce litter and increase recycling in their communities while learning about each other’s cultures.
 Several editions of the exchange program have been held over the past years between schools in the Baltimore and Rotterdam regions.

-The Baltimore-Rotterdam Sister City Committee (BRSCC) is currently planning an exchange for the 2021-2020 school year for a Baltimore and Rotterdam school.
+The Baltimore-Rotterdam Sister City Committee (BRSCC) is currently planning an exchange during the 2021-2022 school year for a Baltimore and Rotterdam school.
 We are targeting middle school students, grades 7 or 8, referred to as ‘1st and 2nd year classes’ in Dutch high schools.
-The exchange takes place over the course of approximately 2 months, in either the fall or spring semester — the timeframe will be determined by the participating schools.
+The exchange takes place over the course of approximately 2 months; the timeframe will be determined by the participating schools.

 Why Baltimore and Rotterdam?